-Following the Nazi-orchestrated Kristallnacht (Crystal Night) pogrom of Jews on 9-10 November Göring fines the Jews one billion marks for damages and orders their elimination from the German economy, the "Aryanisation" of their property and businesses, and their exclusion from public places.
+Göring fines the Jews one billion marks for damages incurred during Kristallnacht and orders their elimination from the German economy, the "Aryanisation" of their property and businesses, and their exclusion from public places.
 On 12 November he warns of a "final reckoning with the Jews" if Germany comes into conflict with a foreign power.

-1939 - Bohemia and Moravia are occupied by Germany in March, while Slovakia is made a puppet state.
-Göring is appointed Reich Council chairman for national defence on 30 August.
+1939 - Göring is appointed Reich Council chairman for national defence on 30 August.
 On 1 September, as German troops invade Poland, he is officially designated as Hitler's successor.
 Britain and France declare war on Germany two days later.
 The Second World War has begun.

 Poland is overrun within a month.
 Denmark and Norway fall in April 1940.
 The Netherlands, Belgium, Luxembourg and France are invaded the following month.
 By the middle of June 1940 France has surrendered.

-Göring's Luftwaffe is a key weapon in the German offensive, launching preemptive 'blitzkrieg' (lightning war) attacks that terrorise populations and allow the German groundforces to sweep across Europe with little resistance.
-As head of the four-year plan, Göring directs the forced labour program to exploit the workforces of the occupied territories.
+Göring's Luftwaffe is a key weapon in the German offensive, launching preemptive blitzkrieg (lightning war) attacks that terrorise populations and allow the German ground forces to sweep across Europe with little resistance.
+As head of the four-year plan to put Germany onto a war footing, Göring directs a forced labour program to exploit the workforces of the occupied territories.

 Pleading ill health Göring retires to his estate.
 He is addicted to paracodeine and requires ongoing treatment.